 -- U.S. Declaration of Independence (emphasis added)

-Notice that according to the U.S. Declaration of Independence, the job of the U.S. Government is not to provide the rights of citizens, but to secure the rights they have already received by their creator.
+Notice that, according to the U.S. Declaration of Independence, the job of the U.S. Government is not to provide citizens with rights but to secure the rights they have already received from their creator.
 This is not taught in political speech today.

 The term “Unalienable rights” means: